Managing Director, ICT Consultant and Business Advisor

 - Created early business intelligence capability in a practical retail environment.

-- Demonstrated the shift from technology enthusiast to business technology builder.
+- Demonstrated the shift from technology enthusiast and retail advisor to business technology builder.

 Technologies and operating model